ARMmbed/icetea/README.md

 # mbed test framework

-*mbed test* is a test framework that allows you to execute commands via the command line interface (for example in a device).
+*mbed-test* is a [mbed](www.mbed.com) testing framework written with python.
+It is generally used to verify the ARM mbed IoT Device Platform provides the operating system and cloud services.

-The interface between the test framework and a device can be for example UART, process or simulator.
-You can also connect to any other interface.
+When testing [`mbed-os`](https://www.mbed.com/en/platform/mbed-os/) `mbed-test` allows you to execute commands remotely via the command line interface in board (`DUT`).
+The interface between the test framework and `DUT` can be for example, UART, sockets or stdio (process `DUT`).

-A more detailed description of the *mbed test* concept is available [here](doc/README.md).
+A more detailed description of the *mbed-test* concept is available [here](doc/README.md).

 ## Installation